ingobecker/drill-guide/README.md

 ## Customization

-You can cusomitze the drill bit diameter of the insert as well as the diameter of the bolts use to connect all parts.
+You can customize the drill bit diameter of the insert as well as the diameter of the bolts use to connect all parts.
 The corresponding parameters can be found inside the spreadsheet.